 Video of the Day

-To revive your palm, it is important for you to first find out what kind of palm plant you have, as some varieties require distinctive growing conditions.
-For example, the curly sentry palm (Howea belmoreana) requires a cooler temperature compared to other feather palm plants, and the areca palm (Dypsis lutescens) benefits from having some water sitting in its saucer, if grown as a potted plant.
+To revive your palm, it is important for you to first find out what kind of palm plant you have, as some types require distinctive growing conditions.
+For example, the curly sentry palm (Howea belmoreana, USDA zones 9-11) requires a cooler temperature compared to other feather palm plants, and the areca palm (Dypsis lutescens, zones 10-11) benefits from having some water sitting in its saucer, if grown as a potted plant.

 Remove any dead or dried out, yellow to brown fronds from your palm plant.
 During your pruning sessions, be careful not to tug so hard that you damage the plant's trunk.

-Water your indoor palm correctly.
-Although palms generally need a lot of water, you should not water a palm unless the top 1/4 to 1/2 inch of soil is dry.
-After watering, allow the residual water to drain into the saucer and then dump the water.
+Water your palm correctly.
+Although palms generally need a lot of water, you should not water a palm unless the top 1/2 inch to 1 inch of soil is dry.
+After watering an indoor palm, allow the residual water to drain into the saucer and then dump the water.
 This will help prevent root rot and ultimately palm plant death.

 Place your palm plant in a location where it can receive adequate levels of sunlight.
 If the frond tips are brown and appear to be burned, the palm is probably too close to a source of sunlight.
 If the fronds are yellow and drooping, the plant may need more sunlight.
 Generally palm plants prefer indirect or filtered sunlight.